karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ### **send-teams-notification script**

-This scripts notifies to a Teams Channel that a new platform image is available.
+This script notifies to a Teams Channel that a new platform image is available.

 The script does the following steps:
 - Builds an adaptative card for Microsoft Teams.